salmer/CppDeveloperRoadmap/README.md

 In the event of any comments, proposals, or ideas, please do not hesitate to contact us.
 We truly value your support.

 You can reach us through one of the following channels via Github:
-- In case of any proposal or modification in the **repository** content - create a new PR in [Pull Requests](https://github.com/salmer/CppDeveloperRoadmap/pulls)
+- In case of any proposal or modification in the **content or the roadmap** - create a new PR in [Pull Requests](https://github.com/salmer/CppDeveloperRoadmap/pulls) (the roadmap is edited like any other file — see [the instructions](English/Graph/README.md))
-- In case of any proposal or modification in the **Miro roadmap** - submit a new Issue in [Issues](https://github.com/salmer/CppDeveloperRoadmap/issues) (Unfortunately, the Miro framework does not have a history tracker and access to the roadmap is restricted.
-All changes are added manually after they have been reviewed and approved)
+- For questions or suggestions **without a concrete change** - submit a new Issue in [Issues](https://github.com/salmer/CppDeveloperRoadmap/issues)

 # :telephone: Contacts